Pranet-Hiranandani/Vision-Truth/README.md

 - Further improve the accuracy of the model
 - Make the app publicly available
 - Classify video deep fakes
-- Build a chrome extension
+- Build a Chrome extension